 Moving tips for your move with the long distance mover

 - We suggest getting a visual estimate prior to the booking.
-Long distance moves require special attention from the moving company.
-Price in such moves often based on weight or space of the shipment.
+Long-distance moves require special attention from the moving company.
+Price in such moves often based on the weight or space of the shipment.
 Walk-thru will be your best option.

 - Get an over the phone estimate if you are moving one bedroom of goods or less.
 Ask for the minimum load size that moving company offers.
 Usually 200 cft – 400 cft or 1400 lb – 2800 lb.
 Depending on the destination where you are moving to.

 - Check with the movers on how your goods will be shipped before booking the job.
 More information about the ways of shipping you can find out from reading our article about the long-distance movers.
 We suggest delivery by a straight truck (26 ft – 28ft).

 - Estimates based on space are better!
 You can always take a measuring tape and measure the truck.
 Book your move with the company that offers estimates based on space.
 Have your measuring tape ready on the day of the move (just in case).